Demystifying Paints: An Easy Guide to Oil, Latex, and More

 How to Choose the Right Paint Finish - Flat, Eggshell, Satin, Etc.

-Choosing a paint finish depends on the look you want and how much durability you need.
-The finish determines the sheen or gloss of the paint, ranging from no sheen at all to high gloss.
+Choosing the right paint finish depends on both the look you want and the level of durability you need.
+The finish determines the sheen, ranging from no gloss at all to a high-gloss shine.
 Here’s a quick guide to the most common options:

 Flat or Matte

-A flat finish has no sheen and absorbs light, hiding surface imperfections.
-It’s a popular choice for ceilings and walls.
-However, it isn’t very durable or washable.
-Flat paint may require more frequent touch-ups.
+Flat paint has no sheen and absorbs light, making it great for hiding surface imperfections.
+It’s commonly used on ceilings and low-traffic walls.
+However, it’s not very durable or washable and may need more frequent touch-ups.

 Eggshell

-Eggshell has a soft, velvety sheen that provides a hint of depth.
-It resists stains better than flat paint and is washable.
-Eggshell is a great all-purpose finish for walls, ceilings, and trim.
+Eggshell has a soft, velvety sheen that adds a bit of depth while resisting stains better than flat paint.
+It’s washable and works well as an all-purpose finish for walls, ceilings, and trim.

 Satin